rayjun/EIP-7702/README.md

    - Fork this repository
    - In the [./registration](./registration/) folder, copy the [registration template](./registration/template.md) and create a new file named `[your-github-id].md`
    - Add your participant details to `[your-github-id].md` (please do not edit `template.md`)
-   - Submit a PR — once merged, you’re officially registered 🎉
+   - Submit a PR — once merged, you're officially registered 🎉

 2. **How to Build**